emmanpbarrameda/EmployeePayrollManagementSystem_Java-CODE/README.md

 <b>Make sure to</b>:
 - <b>Give credit to the owner</b> if the project is recompiled or recoded.
-- This code is <b>free to use, modify, and distribute for personal or academic use.
+- This code is <b>free to use and modify for personal or academic use.
 NO FEES.</b>
 <br>

 <!-- ------ -->

-## 🚀 Installtion For End Users
+## 🚀 Installation For End Users

 ### Requirements
 **You MUST install MySQL** unless you configure the system to use SQLite (see configuration below).